mlflow/mlflow/docs/source/models.rst

 In general, you can add any flavor you'd like in MLmodel files, either by writing them directly or building them with the :py:class:`mlflow.models.Model` class.
 Just choose an arbitrary string name for your flavor.
-MLflow's tools will ignore flavors that they do not understand in the MLmodel file.
+MLflow's tools ignore flavors that they do not understand in the MLmodel file.

 Built-In Deployment Tools
 -------------------------

-MLflow provides tools for deployment on a local machine and several production environments.
+MLflow provides tools for deploying models on a local machine and several production environments.
 You can use these tools to easily apply your models in a production environment.
 Not all deployment methods are available for all model flavors.
-Deployment is currently supported mostly for the python function format and all compatible formats.
+Deployment is supported for the Python function format and all compatible formats.

 Local
 ^^^^^
-MLflow can deploy models locally as a local REST API endpoint or to directly score csv files.
+MLflow can deploy models locally as a local REST API endpoint or to directly score CSV files.
-This functionality is a convenient way of testing models before uploading to remote.
+This functionality is a convenient way of testing models before uploading to a remote model server.

-Python function flavor can be deployed locally via :py:mod:`mlflow.pyfunc` module as
+The Python Function flavor can be deployed locally via the :py:mod:`mlflow.pyfunc` module using

-* :py:func:`serve <mlflow.pyfunc.cli.serve>`
-  deploys model as a local REST api server
+* :py:func:`serve <mlflow.pyfunc.cli.serve>` deploys the model as a local REST API server.
-* :py:func:`predict <mlflow.pyfunc.cli.predict>` uses the model to generate prediction for local csv file.
+* :py:func:`predict <mlflow.pyfunc.cli.predict>` uses the model to generate a prediction for a local CSV file.

 For more info, see: